animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-You can find all the new SDG Java `Annotations` in the `org.springframework.data.gemfire.config.annotation` package.
+You can find all the new Spring Data for GemFire Java `Annotations` in the `org.springframework.data.gemfire.config.annotation` package.